capactio/capact/docs/tutorial/mattermost-installation/README.md

     >**NOTE**: If you are not familiar with the syntax above, check the [policy configuration document](../../policy-configuration.md).

-1. Update the cluster policy ConfigMap:
+1. Update the cluster policy:

    ```bash
    capact policy apply -f /tmp/policy.yaml